Miguel Vargas Player Props: Dodgers vs. Rays

 Miguel Vargas At The Plate

-- Vargas is hitting .233 with 13 doubles, two triples, four home runs and 24 walks.
+- Vargas has 13 doubles, two triples, five home runs and 24 walks while hitting .233.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.